 For the Budget Conscious

-You’ll find simple, manually operated shower timers based on egg timer and hourglass designs, and typically sell
+You’ll find simple, manually operated shower timers based on an egg timer and hourglass designs, and typically sell

 for under $5.
-Although the cost is appealing, it would seem that manual timers like these could easily ignored which defeats their purpose.
+Although the cost is appealing, it would seem that manual timers like these could easily be ignored which defeats their purpose.

 For the More Technologically Inclined

-Electronic shower timers come in a wide variety of styles, and range from very affordable to fairly pricey.
+Electronic shower timers come in a wide variety of styles and range from very affordable to fairly pricey.
 Some are basically waterproof stopwatches, and some look like wall-mounted hi-tech home entertainment equipment.

-Another Australian company, Shower Timer takes technology a bit further.
+Another Australian company, Shower Timer takes the technology a bit further.
 The ShowerTimer is promoted as “not just another shower timer . . . it’s an effective shower controller.”